Music of South Africa: Modern day

-The music scene in South Africa is focused around four major areas, Johannesburg, Cape Town, Durban and Bloemfontein.
-One of the characteristics of the scene is the strong sense of community which sees artist, promoters and venues all actively involved in developing the local talent.
-Bloemfontein's music focus is centred predominantly around the metal and Afrikaans genres.
-Johannesburg, Cape Town and Durban are far more wide-ranging in the genres of music covered by bands and artists.
-Cape Town is a hotbed for the underground music scene, generally held to be more experimental than the music produced in the other centres.
-Potchefstroom seems to be the newest development ground for Afrikaans rock music, with various bands like Straatligkinders making their start here.
+The music scene in South Africa is centered on four major cities: Johannesburg, Cape Town, Durban, and Bloemfontein.
+One of the characteristics of the scene is a strong sense of community, with artists, promoters, and venues actively involved in developing local talent.
+Bloemfontein's music focus is centred predominantly on metal and Afrikaans genres.
+Johannesburg, Cape Town, and Durban are far more wide-ranging in the genres of music covered by bands and artists.
+Cape Town is a hub of the underground music scene, generally regarded as more experimental than that produced in other centres.
+Potchefstroom appears to be the latest development ground for Afrikaans rock music, with various bands such as Straatligkinders making their start here.

-The introduction of the South African Music Awards (SAMA), intended to recognise accomplishment in the South African recording industry has raised the awareness of local artists and bands.
-The awards are given in various categories, including album of the year, best newcomer, best artists (male and female) and the best duo or group.
+The introduction of the South African Music Awards (SAMA), intended to recognise accomplishment in the South African recording industry, has raised the awareness of local artists and bands.
+The awards are given in various categories, including album of the year, best newcomer, best artist (male and female), and best duo or group.
 South African Music Award winners include Karen Zoid, Freshlyground, Tasha Baxter and Seether.

-Uniquely African music aside, the South African music scene has, to a large extent, been characterised by bands seeking to emulate popular genres abroad.
-However, recent years have seen South African music begin to develop a truly original sound.
+Aside from uniquely African music, the South African music scene has, to a large extent, been characterised by bands seeking to emulate popular genres abroad.
+However, in recent years, South African music has begun to develop a truly original sound.

 South Africa has several annual music festivals including Woodstock South Africa, MotherFudd, Oppikoppi, Rocking the Daisies and Splashy Fen.
 The music festivals cater to different genres and styles of music.
 Motherfudd is an exclusively metal festival held early in the year.
-The 2008 Motherfudd festival had a line-up of 30 bands with 2 stages and took place near Hartebeespoort.
+The 2008 Motherfudd festival featured a lineup of 30 bands across 2 stages and took place near Hartebeespoort.
 The Oppikoppi festival started in 1994 and is held in Limpopo, near the mining town of Northam.
 Originally a rock festival, Oppikoppi has expanded to include other genres.
 Splashy Fen is an annual Easter festival held on a farm near Underberg in KwaZulu-Natal, with a focus on rock and reggae music.
-Since 2016, The Legend stage at Splashy, convened by Don Clarke and Dicky Roberts has brought well known local legends back to the festival, including P J Powers in 2019.
-Rocking the Daisies is an annual music festival which is held outside Cape Town in Darling on the Cloof wine estate.
-It was established in 2005 with a focus upon rock music and is a "green" festival for which it has garnered awards.
+Since 2016, The Legend stage at Splashy, convened by Don Clarke and Dicky Roberts, has brought well-known local legends back to the festival, including P J Powers in 2019.
+Rocking the Daisies is an annual music festival held in Darling, outside Cape Town, on the Cloof Wine Estate.
+It was established in 2005 with a focus on rock music and is a "green" festival that has garnered awards.

 Skouspel is a very popular televised annual concert sponsored by the Afrikaans family-magazine Huisgenoot, hosted at the Sun City resort.
-Skouspel (translates as "spectacle") focuses primarily on Afrikaans music and regularly features some of the biggest names in the Afrikaans music scene along with new artists.
+Skouspel (translating to "spectacle") focuses primarily on Afrikaans music and regularly features some of the biggest names in the Afrikaans music scene, along with new artists.

-Although the local music scene has continued to grow exponentially since the 2000s, in 2016 a substantial amount of South Africans still consumed foreign music content opposed to local content.
+Although the local music scene has continued to grow exponentially since the 2000s, in 2016, a substantial amount of South Africans still consumed foreign music content, opposed to local content.